 Last week we looked at the obstacles that crop up for the more experienced students Patanjali addresses in the Samaadhi Paada, the first of the four chapters that cover the study of yoga.
-For those of us here, the awakening is proceeding along, but as we quickly realize, awakening Unknownis the beginning of yoga, not the end goal.
+For those of us here, the awakening is proceeding along, but as we quickly realize, awakening is the beginning of yoga, not the end goal.
 Years of karma and negative psychological and emotional habits do not just disappear, but, with proper understanding and continued practice, they can become food for spiritual growth.
 Add in the societal and planetary karmic challenges we also face and there is nourishment for all of us for many incarnations to come.

 So, how do we develop proper understanding and practice?
 Patanjali jumps in with both feet to help us right at the beginning of the Samadhi Pada.
 In sutra I-12, abhyaasa-vairaagyaabhyaam tan-niroddhah ,he introduces the ‘yin and yang of spiritual practice, abhyaasa and vairagyam, as the primary upayas (skillful means) to attenuate these habits and stabilize the samadhi state.
 “The negative vrittis (described in the previous sutras) are resolved through practice and dispassion.”